ajaxray/AnsiKit/docs/components/panelblock.md

 # PanelBlock Component

 Individual content blocks that can be used standalone or within Panels.
-PanelBlocks implement `WriterInterface`, making them versatile containers for text or other components.
+PanelBlocks implement both `WriterInterface` and `Renderable`, making them versatile containers for text or other components that can be nested within Panels.

 ## Basic Usage